gyscos/termion/README.md

 is not a front-end to some other library (e.g., ncurses or termbox), but a standalone library directly talking to the TTY.

-Termion is quite convinient, due to its complete coverage of essential TTY features, providing one consistent API.
+Termion is quite convenient, due to its complete coverage of essential TTY features, providing one consistent API.
 Termion is rather low-level containing only abstraction aligned with what actually happens behind the scenes, for something more high-level, refer to inquirer-rs, which uses Termion as backend.